 - Muscle relaxants are occasionally prescribed to help alleviate pain associated with muscle strain in those with fibromyalgia.

 Your Fibromyalgia Treatment Plan: Stay Active

 The key is to start slowly.
 Begin with stretching and low-impact activities, such as walking, swimming or other water exercises, or bicycling.
 Low-impact aerobic exercises such as yoga, tai chi, or Pilates can also be helpful.
 If you want to increase the intensity of your exercise, talk with your doctor.

 Whatever exercise you choose, focus on three areas: range of motion, aerobic, and strength training.

 Physical therapy can help you get control of your illness by focusing on what you can do to improve your situation rather than on your chronic symptoms.

 A physical therapist can show you how to get temporary relief from fibromyalgia pain and stiffness, get stronger, and improve your range of motion.
-And she can help you make little changes, such as practicing good posture, that help prevent painful flare-ups.
+And they can help you make little changes, such as practicing good posture, that help prevent painful flare-ups.